uvarc/rc-website/content/userinfo/rivanna/software/jupyterlab.md

 If you are more familiar with the classic Notebook environment, you can change the JupyterLab format by clicking on `Help` and select `Launch Classic Notebook`.

+# FAQ
-# How to create custom JupyterLab kernels?
+## How to create custom JupyterLab kernels?
 Please refer to our [how-to](/userinfo/howtos/rivanna/custom-jupyter-kernels).

+## How do I load a module in JupyterLab?
+That is not possible if you request a JupyterLab session.
+Please refer to our [how-to](/userinfo/howtos/rivanna/load-module-in-jupyter) for a workaround.